 A few years ago, I had some time and some tools, so I decided to make my own knife.
-Back then, I needed a heavy duty knife/pry bar.
+Back then, I needed a heavy duty knife/pry bar as I was in SWAT.
 The knife you see above is the first one I made.
 I won’t say it wasn’t hard, but I will say it was well worth it when I was done.

 Through Sheffield Knifemaker’s Supply, I ordered some 3/8″ ATS-34 stainless steel bar stock, black canvas Micarta™ scales, epoxy, and stainless steel rod.
 Okay, I said I had some tools.
 They were mainly hand tools.
 I did have a small drill press at the time, but all the other chores were done on the bench by hand.